TeamworkGuy2/JDataUtil/README.md

 data type enums and data type converters

 ####dataUtility/
-specialized string indexOf, comparison, replace, and transformation methods; property file loading/storage; builders for Map.Entry, Map, List, Set, etc...
+builders for Map.Entry, Map, List, Set, etc. Also conversion of property-file style strings

 ####functionUtils/
 functions that take a primitive and return a boolean, as well as Tri-Function and Consumer

 ####hash/
-methods for creating cryptographic hash values for byte arrays, strings, etc... using common hash algorithms
+methods for creating cryptographic hash values for byte arrays, strings, etc. using common hash algorithms

-####num/
-array manipulation methods such as concat, indexOf, sum, average, etc.
+####numeric/
+specific numeric functions used by some previous projects

+####ranges/
+Classes for representing, searching, and manipulating integer and char ranges

+####stringUtils
+string indexOf, comparison, replace, and transformation methods

 ####tests/
 basic tests and example code